Why Trucker Caps Work Better Than Generic Swag

 A realistic timeline starts before production.
 Quote cleanup and spec confirmation may take 1 to 3 business days.
 Artwork review and proofing often take another 1 to 3 business days, especially if the logo needs simplification.
 Standard production for decorated stock trucker caps commonly runs 7 to 15 business days after proof approval.
 Freight may add 2 to 7 business days, depending on distance, shipping method, and receiving rules.

 The most common delay is not embroidery, sewing, or patch application.
 It is approval.
-A buyer asks for a quote, waits several days to send vector art, circulates the proof through a long email chain, then discovers the event date did not move out of sympathy.
-Production calendars are strict that way.
+A buyer asks for a quote, waits several days to send vector art, circulates the proof through a long email chain, then discovers the event date did not move out far enough to absorb the delay.
+Tight dates leave little room for revisions, and revisions are where schedules go sideways.

 The Spec Choices That Matter Most for Event Giveaways